-- 1. DELIVER your RV in the best condition possible. - Your RV must pass the dealer's Pre-Delivery Inspection (PDI).
+- DELIVER your RV in the best condition possible.
+Your RV must pass the dealer's Pre-Delivery Inspection (PDI).
 This inspection tests all systems and components. - PROVIDE an orientation to familiarize you with how to operate all systems and components of your new RV. - 3.
-REVIEW with you, and explain the provisions of the Limited Base Warranty and Limited Structural Warranty. - 4.
+REVIEW with you, and explain the provisions of the Limited Base Warranty, Limited Structural Warranty and Limited Frame Warranty. - 4.
 SEND your completed Warranty Registration and New Vehicle PDI Check List to Grand Design RV. - Your registration form is required within 30 days of the delivery date to activate your warranty coverage. - 5.
-ENSURE that you receive a complete Owner Information Package.
-Assist you with all component manufacturer warranty registrations (ie, locating the model and serial numbers of components as needed). - 6.
-EXPLAIN how to obtain local and out-of-town service for your RV, and its (separately warranted) components, including repairs NOT under warranty. - 7.
+ENSURE that you receive the complete Owner Information Package for your RV. - 6.
+ASSIST you with all component manufacturer warranty registrations (i.e., locating the model and serial numbers of components as needed). - 7.
+EXPLAIN how to obtain local and out-of-town service for your RV, and its (separately warranted) components, including repairs NOT under warranty. - 8.
 SERVICE all Grand Design RV products.